What is an atypical mycobacterial infection?

 Mycobacterium avium-intracellulare and Mycobacterium kansasii primarily cause lung disease similar to pulmonary TB, whilst Mycobacterium marinum, Mycobacterium ulcerans, Mycobacterium fortuitum and Mycobacterium chelonae cause skin infections.

-What are the clinical features of atypical mycobacterial infection?
+What are the clinical features of an atypical mycobacterial infection?

 The clinical features of atypical mycobacterial infection depend on the infecting mycobacteria.